seek-oss/logger/README.md

   }),
 });

-// Lambda handler with automated context capture export const handler = async (event, context) => {
+export const handler = async (event, context) => {
-  // Capture the Lambda context at the start of each invocation captureContext(event, context);
+  captureContext(event, context);

-  // All logs will now automatically include the Lambda context logger.info({ event }, 'Lambda function invoked');
+  logger.info({ event }, 'Lambda function invoked');
   // { "awsRequestId": "12345", "message": "Lambda function invoked" }
 };